How to Choose The Best Kids Toys (That Won’t Clutter Your Home)

 3. Stick to Low Clutter Toys

-For the most part, I prefer my children’s entertainment come from the great outdoors (think climbing trees, running, building forts, etc.).
-Inside, I encourage them to use things I already have in the house and serve another purpose or skill (think cooking/baking, making an indoor obstacle course from the couch cushions, or ripping up old clothes to make costumes).
-I’m sure just about all of us moms have come up with some creative ways to keep a demanding toddler busy with nothing more than a pot, some kitchen utensils, and a little bit of water.
+I prefer my children’s entertainment to come from the great outdoors (think climbing trees, running, building forts, etc.).
+Inside, I encourage them to use things I already have in the house and serve another purpose or skill.
+Things like cooking/baking, making an indoor obstacle course from the couch cushions, or old clothes for costumes.

 4. Make Buying Choices Carefully

-1. Can my child use this with other children? (social value)
+Can my child use this with other children? (social value)

-Can more than one child use this toy at time?
+Can more than one child use this toy at a time?
 If so, which ages?
 Will this toy encourage active play and sharing?
+Good examples of toys that serve this purpose well might be a dollhouse, a board game, or a kitchen with play food.

-2. How quickly will they get tired of this toy? (versatility)
+How quickly will they get tired of this toy? (versatility)

 How creative does this toy allow my child to be?
-Is it designed for one purpose, or can it be used multiple ways?
+Is it designed for one purpose, or can it be used in multiple ways?
 How many?

 Here are some low clutter toys that have stood the test of time for us.
 I’ve intentionally tried to keep the list short and pared down to essentials.
 Check out my other posts on the best natural toys and the Ultimate Gift Guide for more quality toy suggestions!
+These include the best gift ideas for a wide age range from babies to 9-year-olds and beyond.

 Collaborative Toys